MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 The application manifest contains a definition of all the attributes of an application object in the Microsoft identity platform.
 It also serves as a mechanism for updating the application object.
 For more info on the Application entity and its schema, see the [Graph API Application entity documentation](/graph/api/resources/application).

 You can configure an app's attributes through the Microsoft Entra admin center or programmatically using [Microsoft Graph API](/graph/api/resources/application) or [Microsoft Graph PowerShell SDK](/powershell/module/microsoft.graph.applications/?view=graph-powershell-1.0&preserve-view=true).
-However, there are some scenarios where you'll need to edit the app manifest to configure an app's attribute.
+However, there are some scenarios where you need to edit the app manifest to configure an app's attribute.
 These scenarios include:

-* If you registered the app as Microsoft Entra multi-tenant and personal Microsoft accounts, you can't change the supported Microsoft accounts in the UI.
+* If you registered the app as Microsoft Entra multitenant and personal Microsoft accounts, you can't change the supported Microsoft accounts in the UI.
 Instead, you must use the application manifest editor to change the supported account type.
 * To define permissions and roles that your app supports, you must modify the application manifest.

 ## Configure the app manifest